 Figure 3: Example of an output stage, included in the Eagle templates

-The design must faithfully execute the letter and intent of the PRD.
-If there are any ambiguities, consultation with littleBits is required.

 All ICs must have at least one 0.1 uF bypass capacitor on every IC power supply.

 Inputs: Every bitSnap input must have a series 10K current limiting resistor on the SIG line (see Figure 2).

-Inputs: Every bitSnap input must have a shunt TVS diode (see Figure 2).
+Inputs: Every bitSnap input must have a shunt TVS diode, or equivalent ESD countermeasures (see Figure 2).

 Inputs: Floating bitSnap inputs are not permitted.